djeada/Numpy-Tutorials/notes/8_linear_equations.md

 ### Solving with NumPy

-Python's NumPy library provides efficient tools for solving systems of linear equations.
+NumPy provides efficient tools for solving systems of linear equations.
 The `linalg.solve()` function is particularly useful for finding solutions to these systems.
 Given a matrix $M$ and a column vector $y$, it returns the vector $x$ that satisfies the equation $Mx = y$.

 Here is an example of solving a system of linear equations using NumPy: